abughalib/Elite-Dangerous-PVE-System/README.md

 <h3> Purpose of this Script</h3>
   <p>
-    This script would filter out systems in following states which are not in None, Boom, Expansion states, Civil Unrest.
+    This script would filter out systems
+    are in any type of Conflict.

     *More states would be added later.
   </p>